arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/tutorials/user-manual/content.md

 ## Communication

-This user manual section covers the different communication interfaces and protocols supported by the Portenta Machine Control, including the Ethernet, RS-485, and Wi-Fi®.
+This user manual section covers the different communication interfaces and protocols the Portenta Machine Control supports, including the Ethernet, RS-485, and Wi-Fi®.

 ### Ethernet

-The Portenta Machine Control feature an onboard low-power 10BASE-T/100BASE-TX Ethernet physical layer (PHY) transceiver.
+The Portenta Machine Control features an onboard low-power 10BASE-T/100BASE-TX Ethernet physical layer (PHY) transceiver.
 The transceiver complies with the IEEE 802.3 and 802.3u standards and supports communication with an Ethernet MAC through a standard RMII interface.
 The Ethernet transceiver is accessible through the onboard RJ45 connector.

 ![Onboard RJ45 connector of the Portenta Machine Control](assets/user-manual-16.png)